Reading Time: 10 minutes

 The first step to relocating to any new city, is to find a job in the new city.
 Save yourself the financial struggle of trying to adapt to living in a new city while job hunting.
 If you’re being transferred by your existing company, you could apply for relocation assistance and remember to consider your tax deductible moving expenses.

 Use the NAT relocation checklist to plan your move up to 6 weeks in advance.
-We’ll guide you step by step to ensure you’re ready for when the moving truck shows up, and that you’ll transition well to adjusting to life in San Diego.
+We’ll guide you step by step to ensure you’re ready for when the moving truck shows up, and that you’ll transition well to adjusting to life after moving to San Diego.

 Finally, we invite you to request a FREE car shipping quote.
-Savvy movers know that it’s much smarter to have their cars moved by the pros.
+Savvy movers know that it’s much smarter to have their cars moved by the pros when moving to San Diego.